EmmanuelRoux/ngx-matomo-client/README.md

 ### My app freezes during route changes — how can I fix it?

-Set `runOutsideAngular: true` in the config to prevent tracking from triggering Angular change detection.
+Double-check that your config does not set `runOutsideAngularZone: false`.
+This option is now `true` by default so you may safely remove it.
+Only set it to `false` if you are experiencing issues regarding change detection.

 ## Roadmap